From manga to Mario Kart, anime to Akihabara, Japan is the best place in the world for wonderful ‘weeb’ activities and to release your inner ‘otaku’.

 Read our Shibuya neighborhood guide >

-17. Mega Pokémon Center
+18. Mega Pokémon Center in Tokyo

 Mega Pokémon Center in Tokyo is one of Japan’s biggest Pokémon stores – because you’ve gotta catch ‘em all!